-Via the service of OpenWeatherMap.org You can get free weather data.
-To be able to access this service in an automated way – for example from NodeRed or from an Arduino – you need an API key.
+About the service from OpenWeatherMap.org you can get free weather data.
+In order to access this service automatically - for example from NodeRed or from an Arduino - you need an API key.

 Register user login for OpenWeatherMap.org

-To register an API key, you must first set up a user login.
-Go to the site OpenWeatherMap.org.
+In order to register an API key, you must first set up a user login.
+Go to the website OpenWeatherMap.org.

 Register API key

-Once you've created your user account for OpenWeatherMap, it's time to create an API key.
-An API key is a long string of characters that gives you access to the services offered by OpenWeatherMap, much like a username and password.
+Once you have created your user account for OpenWeatherMap, you can now create an API key.
+An API key is a long string of characters that - similar to a username and password - gives you access to the services offered by OpenWeatherMap.

 You can now use this API key in your Arduino or RaspberryPi project to retrieve current weather data.